 Xoriant Announces Acquisition of IT Services Company Arth Systems

-SUNNYVALE, California, Sept.
-17, 2019 /PRNewswire/ -- Xoriant, a leading Silicon Valley headquartered product engineering, software development, and technology services company, today announced the acquisition of Arth Systems based in Redmond, Washington.
+MUMBAI, Sept.
+18, 2019 /PRNewswire/ -- Xoriant, a leading Silicon Valley headquartered product engineering, software development, and technology services company, today announced the acquisition of Arth Systems based in Redmond, Washington.
 Arth Systems has a multifaceted association with Microsoft as an 'Approved and Preferred Technology Vendor', while also providing System Integration and Microsoft Cloud Managed services.
 The acquisition will reinforce Xoriant-Microsoft partnership and help customers maximize their cloud investments.

 "We welcome Arth's outstanding team and leadership to the Xoriant family.
 By leveraging Arth's strong partnership with Microsoft, we look forward to pooling our expertise delivering a gamut of cloud solutions and services to benefit our existing clients and new customers," said Girish Gaitonde, Founder and CEO of Xoriant Corporation.
 "With the addition of Arth Systems, we will multiply our specialized skillsets in Microsoft cloud stack and system integration capabilities, enhancing our position in the Microsoft Partner ecosystem."